OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 ### Implemented enhancements:
  - Nested Collections [(see here)](/omnia3_modeler_entities.html#4-nested-collections)
- - Present error messsages on the context of the Grid Line
+ - Present error messages on the context of the Grid Line
  - New navigation flow for Grids in Mobile devices

 ### Bugs: